sblauth/cashocs/README.rst

 	SIAM Journal on Optimization, Volume 31, Issue 3, 2021
 	https://doi.org/10.1137/20M1367738

-If you are using the space mapping methods for shape optimization, please cite the preprint
+If you are using the space mapping methods for shape optimization, please cite the paper

 .. code-block:: text